 However, the authority to make treatment decisions does not include treatment decisions for the performance of an abortion or sterilisation.
-Only the State Administrative Tribunal may make a treatment decision for abortion or sterilisation.
+Only the Tribunal may make a decision consenting to an abortion or sterilisation.

 In the Act, for the purpose of Part 9B - Advance health directives and Part 9E - Medical research, the term 'treatment' includes medical research.
 Medical research is not included in the definition of treatment when it is applied to other parts of the Act.